 The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 There are several steps which must be carried out in order to calculate the amount of qualifying IP profits to which the reduced patent box rate of corporation tax can be applied.
-Please read the Calculating relevant IP profits ― new entrants guidance note in conjunction with this note for further details of these steps.
+Please read the Calculating relevant IP profits ― from 1 July 2016 guidance note in conjunction with this note for further details of these steps.

 For new entrants to the patent box regime, broadly those making their first election for an accounting period beginning on or after 1 July 2016, Step 6 requires the calculation of an R&D fraction.
 This is sometimes referred to as the ‘nexus fraction’ and effectively limits the level of profits that are eligible for the patent box rate.
 This is a requirement arising from the OECD’s report on preferential IP regimes and was introduced by FA 2016, s 64.